reinh/reflex-dom-stack-demo/README.md

 supports them, the `ghcjs-improved-base-2` branch.
 Use other versions at your own risk.

+## Troubleshooting

+    /usr/bin/ld: cannot find -ltinfo

+Apparently, stack sometimes tries to link to the terminfo library... for... reasons?
+You can fix this by installing ncurses developer libraries.
+On Debian based systems (like Ubuntu), the remedy is:

+    sudo apt-get install libncurses5-dev

 ## Thanks

 Thanks to everyone involved in making GHCJS and Reflex, and especially to luigy